abd3lraouf/LynCrypto/README.md

 # LynCrypto
 LynCrypto is a java application used to decrypt Lynda courses downloaded using their Desktop application.

+## Prerequisites
+1. `JRE 1.8`
+2. `Lynda.com Desktop App` installed
+3. Download offline some courses using the lynda app.

 ## Usage
 1. Determine `Lynda.com Desktop App` save path see the prics :